harshsrivastav8055/Gogeekz/README.md

 - Checklist items specific to each category

 ### ✅ Authentication & Security
-- User login/logout using JWT + cookies
+- User login/logout using JWT + cookies implemented in backend beacuse not mentioned in problem statement to
 - Protected routes and middleware (`isAuthenticated`)
-- Password reset via email with secure token link

-### ✅ Email Notifications
-- Nodemailer integration to send:
-  - Lead status updates
-  - Password reset links

 ### ✅ Frontend
 - Built with React + Lucide Icons